-Affordable Housing programs support 10,217 income based apartments in Ramsey County where households pay rent based on how much they earn.
+Rental assistance programs support 10,272 low-income homes in Ramsey County where households pay rent based on how much they earn.
+For 2023, elgible households participating in federally assisted housing pay an average of $383 towards rent each month.

 Public Housing Agencies operate federally assisted affordable housing programs at local levels on behalf of HUD.
 Notably, housing agencies are responsible for managing Section 8 Housing Choice Voucher, Public Housing, and Project-Based Voucher waiting lists within their jurisdiction.